Dance Festival at Santana Row

 Are shoes really required?
 Are dance paws ok?

-Whether shoes are worn or not (dance paws are needed for dances normally done barefoot) will be at the discretion of the stage manager and will be reliant on the condition of the stage.
+Whether shoes are worn or not (dance shoes, not paws, are needed for dances normally done barefoot) will be at the discretion of the stage manager and will be reliant on the condition of the stage.
 If it is unsafe to dance barefoot and you do not have shoes, you will not be allowed on the stage.
 There is no covering over the stage and the marley can absorb a lot of heat whilst in direct sunlight that can cause injuries/burns to barefooted dancers.
+You will most likely be required to wear shoes.
+Please also have some sort of additional layer/insole for your shoes as the stage can be hot even through ballet or jazz shoes.

 What about rain?

 If there is possibility of rain, we will go forth and set up our outdoor stage.
 If it is misting we will still plan on performing.
-If you do not feel safe performing in these conditions we have a few options...we can postpone your performance time or we can perform it in the SJSU Dance Theatre.
+If you do not feel safe performing in these conditions we have a few options...we can postpone your performance time or we can perform it in TBD.
 We will wipe the stage down if there is moisture, as well.